fogfish/logger/README.md

 ### AWS CloudWatch

 The logger output events in the format compatible with AWS CloudWatch: each log message corresponds to single CloudWatch event.
 Therefore, it simplify logging in AWS Lambda functions.
-Use the logger together with CloudWatch Insight (e.g. utility [awslog](https://github.com/fogfish/awslog)) for the deep analysis
+Use the logger together with CloudWatch Insight (e.g. utility [awslog](https://github.com/fogfish/awslog)) for the deep analysis.
+For example, search events with logs insight queries:

 ```
 fields @timestamp, @message